Carousnap/carousnap.github.io/README.md

 # carousnap.github.io
-Create your Carousel and Snap it, and  Just Swipe in Mobile!
+Create your Carousel Snap and Just Swipe it in Mobile!